-A. () Micro-purchases Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed \$ [not to exceed \$10,000].
-To the extent practicable, the District shall distribute micro-purchases equitably among qualified suppliers.
-Micro-purchases may be made without soliciting competitive quotations if the Superintendent considers the price to be reasonable.
-The District maintains evidence of this reasonableness in the records of all purchases made by this method.
-B. () Small Purchases Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$ [not to exceed \$250,000].
-Small purchase procedures require that price or rate quotations shall be obtained from () () an adequate number of qualified sources.
-[Drafting Note: The District may define in policy how many quotations are adequate.
-The number must be greater than one (1).]
-C. () Sealed Bids Sealed, competitive bids shall be obtained when the purchase of, and contract for, single items of supplies, materials, or equipment which amounts to more than \$ [the lesser of the established Small Purchase threshold or \$250,000] and when the Board determines to build, repair, enlarge, improve, or demolish a school building/facility the cost of which will exceed \$50,000.
-In order for sealed bidding to be feasible, the following conditions shall be present:

-- 1. a complete, adequate, and realistic specification or purchase description is available; - 2. two (2) or more responsible bidders are willing and able to compete effectively for the business; and 3. the procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on the basis of price.
+A. Small Purchases Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$250,000.
+Small purchase procedures require that price or rate quotations shall be obtained from an adequate number of qualified sources.
+B. Sealed Bids Sealed, competitive bids shall be obtained when the purchase of, and contract for, single items of supplies, materials, or equipment which amounts to more than \$250,000 and when the Board determines to build, repair, enlarge, improve, or demolish a school building/facility the cost of which will exceed \$50,000.
+In order for sealed bidding to be feasible, the following conditions shall be present: - 1. a complete, adequate, and realistic specification or purchase description is available; - 2. two (2) or more responsible bidders are willing and able to compete effectively for the business; and - 3. the procurement lends itself to a firm-fixed-price contract and the selection of the successful bidder can be made principally on the basis of price.
 When sealed bids are used, the following requirements apply:

-- Bids shall be solicited in accordance with the provisions of State law and Policy 6320.
-Bids shall be solicited from ( ) () an adequate number of qualified suppliers, providing sufficient response time prior to the date set for the opening of bids.
+- 1. Bids shall be solicited in accordance with the provisions of State law and Policy 6320.
+Bids shall be solicited from an adequate number of qualified suppliers, providing sufficient response time prior to the date set for the opening of bids.
 The invitation to bid shall be publicly advertised. - 2.
 The invitation for bids will include product/contract specifications and pertinent attachments and shall define the items and/or services required in order for the bidder to properly respond. - 3.
 All bids will be opened at the time and place prescribed in the invitation for bids; bids will be opened publicly. - 4.
-A firm fixed price contract award will be made in writing to the lowest responsible bidder.
+A firm-fixed-price contract award will be made in writing to the lowest responsible bidder.
 Where specified in bidding documents, factors such as discounts, transportation cost, and life cycle costs shall be considered in determining which bid is lowest.
 Payment discounts may only be used to determine the low bid when prior experience indicates that such discounts are usually taken. - 5.
 The Board reserves the right to reject any or all bids for sound documented reason.
+D. Competitive Proposals Procurement by a competitive proposal, normally conducted with more than one source submitting an offer, is generally used when conditions are not appropriate for the use of sealed bids or in the case of a recognized exception to the sealed bid method.
+If this method is used, the following requirements apply: